What should be the contractor’s remedy when a subcontractor is running late?

-- LADs are best used when it is difficult to agree an appropriate rate for LADs (and the court has repeatedly said this is no barrier to their recovery)
+- They are best used when it is difficult to agree an appropriate rate for LADs (and the court has repeatedly said this is no barrier to their recovery)

-- LADs can over or under-compensate the innocent party – they act as a lower and upper limit on recovery
+- They can over or under-compensate the innocent party – they act as a lower and upper limit on recovery

-- LADs benefit both parties as they are recoverable by right without proof
+- They benefit both parties as they are recoverable by right without proof

-- LADs are rarely overturned in the court and do not need forensic analysis of the amount of over or under-compensation
+- They are almost impossible to overturn and do not need forensic analysis of the amount of over or under-compensation

-- LADs avoid the need for any factual assessment of the loss suffered – so a fixed percentage of the main contract LADs would create certainty
+- They avoid the need for any factual assessment of the loss suffered – so a fixed percentage of the main contract LADs would create certainty

 The simplest solution is not a claim requiring proof of delay, proof of loss and a causal link between each event and each loss.

-The SIMPLEST SOLUTION is actually to agree a form of LADs which balances the interests of both parties.
+The simplest solution is (imho) to agree a level of liquidated damages which balances the interests of both parties.